iWinston/typeorm-plus/docs/internals.md

-# TypeORM internals
+# Internals

-Explaining how things are working in TypeORM.
+This guide explains how things are working in TypeORM.
-This guide will be useful for contributors.
+It will be useful for our contributors.

 TBD.